Faculty and Staff Affiliate Benefits

 Leadership and Networking Opportunities

-· Faculty and Staff Caucus members have full participation in an annual leadership meeting of the Faculty and Staff Caucus held during HACU’s Annual Conference.
+· Faculty and Staff Affiliates have full participation in an annual leadership meeting held during HACU’s Annual Conference.
 This meeting and the conference itself offers opportunities for networking and promoting individual leadership.

 · Members have exclusive access to a HACU Discussion Board that provides a forum for members to communicate with each other, discuss current educational issues, and exchange ideas on diversity.